code42/code42cli/docs/userguides/profile.md

 code42 profile use MY_SECOND_PROFILE
 ```

-When the `--profile` flag is available on other commands, such as those in `security-data`, it will use that profile
+When you use the `--profile` flag with other commands, such as those in `security-data`, that profile is used
-instead of the default one.
+instead of the default profile.
 For example,

 ```bash
 code42 security-data search -b 2020-02-02 --profile MY_SECOND_PROFILE